About this Event

 S3: Who “Owns” the Moon?
 Establishing Norms in the New Space Race

 As activity in space accelerates—from satellite constellations to lunar missions, resource extraction, and exploration beyond Earth—who sets the rules, and who stands to benefit?
-In this conversation, space law expert Stephan Hobe and astrophysicist Gioia Rau discuss controversial perspectives on governance and discovery to unpack spaceas a scientific frontier, as well as an emerging economic and political sphere.
+In this conversation, space law expert Stephan Hobe, astrophysicist Gioia Rau, and science reporter Kenneth Chang discuss controversial perspectives on governance and discovery to unpack spaceas a scientific frontier, as well as an emerging economic and political sphere.

 With the Moon as a testing ground for a new space race, how are norms and rules being shaped in real time?
 Can existing legal frameworks keep pace with commercial ambitions, geopolitical interests, and technological breakthroughs?
 Who has the right to extract, benefit, and profit from space resources—and how are those benefits shared?
 And as we expand further into space, can it remain a global commons, or is competition for access and ownership already reshaping the rules?

-Featuring Stephan Hobe (Director of the Institute for Air Law, Space Law and Cyber Law and Chair for Public Internation Law, European Law, European and International Economic Law at the University of Cologne) and Gioia Rau, (The Catholic University of America, Program Director at National Science Foundation)
+Featuring Stephan Hobe (Director of the Institute for Air Law, Space Law and Cyber Law and Chair for Public Internation Law, European Law, European and International Economic Law at the University of Cologne) and Gioia Rau, (The Catholic University of America).
+Moderated by Kenneth Chang (The New York Times)

 BREAK